apache/phoenix-queryserver/python-phoenixdb/RELEASING.rst

 #.
 Make sure the dockerized tests described in README.rst run successfully

 #.
+Make sure to run twine check on the phoenixdb package files for python 2 and 3 and ensure they pass:

+    python setup.py sdist bdist_wheel
+    twine check dist/*

+#.
 Discuss release plans on dev@phoenix.a.o

 #.
 Open a ticket like https://issues.apache.org/jira/browse/PHOENIX-6529